wzbozon/DKTriangleSlider/README.md

 IBDesignable and IBInspectables are supported, you can setup a slider right in the Interface builder.
 If you have any problems with it, try Editor / Refresh Views in XCode.

+You can change colors, sizes, min and max values, constant value.

 ## Animation
 <p align="center"><img width="200" src="http://blog.alwawee.com/wp-content/uploads/2017/11/DKTriangleSlider.gif"></p>